dbjgodbj/dns-mx-record/README.md

-# DNS MX Record Web Service Test
+# DNS MX Record Web Application

 A web application that displays the IP addresses and mail hosts associated with a user-entered domain name.